 Products that are up for official certification are tested in-house with third party witnessing, or in specialist test facilities internationally.
 The requirements varies on the test standard, the equipment required and on the requirements from the certification bodies.
 Following successful testing, various certification bodies monitor that both the product and the manufacturing quality are maintained for the period of the certification.
 Regular audits and checks are made to ensure this.

-We are proud to have a number of agencies certifying the performance and quality of our products including: Det Norske Veritas (DNV-GL), Russian Maritime Register of Shipping (RMRS), American Bureau of Shipping (ABS) and Underwriters Laboratories (UL).
+We are proud to have a number of agencies certifying the performance and quality of our products including: Det Norske Veritas (DNV), Russian Maritime Register of Shipping (RMRS), American Bureau of Shipping (ABS) and Underwriters Laboratories (UL).

 In the box to the right you can find the links to the databases for the respective organisations, which publish our product certificates.

 Our production facilities in Norway, Malaysia, China and Russia are ISO 9001, ISO 14001 and ISO 45001 approved by independent third-party agencies ensuring that our production and agreed quality processes are documented.
 In addition, our factories in Norway, Malaysia and China have ISO 14001 and ISO 45001 certifications.

 Main difference between IEC and Nema load tests